carolineeeeeee/automating_requirements/README.md

         | ResNet50 |0.991 | 0.006 | 0.068  |
         |ResNext50 | 0.993 | 0.006 | 0.101|
         | VGG-16 | 0.992 | 0.006 | 0.091 |

+        Notice that the estimated mean measured for the requirement satisfactions, accuracy and𝑓1-score are verysimilar across different models, some only differ by0.2%.
+Due to thelow variances in data samples, the correlation is lower than0.5[16],which is observed with the Gama transformation.
+Therefore, thelow correlation for the Gama transformation is not an evidenceagainst the validity of our requirements.